-Keshet Zur comes from a fine art background, also working in the field of dance and performance, she is a facilitator, therapist and co-founder of Expressive Arts Ireland.
+Keshet Zur comes from a fine art background, she is a facilitator, therapist and co-founder of Expressive Arts Ireland.
 Keshet holds a Masters Degree in Expressive Arts with a minor in Psychology from the European Graduate School.
-Currently Keshet is working as an Outreach Facilitator with Autism Initiatives and as a Coordinator for their annual art exhibitions and art projects.
+In the last couple of years Keshet has worked as a facilitator with Autism Initiatives, organised and coordinated their annual art exhibitions.
+Currently she works privately with one of the artist from the group toward their solo show at The Mermaid Art Centre Bray in 2021.
 Keshet sees clients for individual sessions in Dun Laoghaire Co Dublin and facilitates workshops with Expressive Arts Ireland.
-In 2016 Keshet worked as a Photography Activity Leader at Barretstown Charity, working with children affected by serious illness.
-Keshet has worked for a number of organisations as a teacher and facilitator; S.A.Y.S. the South Area Youth Service for 3 years in their community centres in both Charlemont, and on Aungier street, N.I.I.D. the National Institute for Intellectual Disability in Trinity College Dublin facilitating dance and movement classes, and for Enable Ireland as a dance teacher for wheelchair users.
+Her practice is trauma informed and person-centered.
+Other organisation Keshet worked for as a teacher and facilitator include; Barretstown Charity, working as an Activity Leader with children affected by serious illness.
+S.A.Y.S.
+South Area Youth Service setting up a community garden and working as a facilitator, N.I.I.D. the National Institute for Intellectual Disability in Trinity College Dublin facilitating dance and movement classes, and for Enable Ireland as a dance teacher for wheelchair users.

 Associates and visiting fellows:

 Paolo J. Knill Ph.D., Dr. h.c.